-Lead institution and website: Details (including roles and responsibilities and capacity to engage with the project): (max 200 words) Bioversity International www.bioversityinternat ional.org Bioversity will coordinate the project overall, from its head office in Rome and country office in Benin.
+Lead institution and website:

+Bioversity International www.bioversityinternat ional.org Details (including roles and responsibilities and capacity to engage with the project): (max 200 words)

+Bioversity will coordinate the project overall, from its head office in Rome and country office in Benin.
 Closely coordinating with the ABS Initiative, Bioversity will provide technical expertise and backup for national teams implementing the CBD/NP and the ITPGRFA/MLS.
 Bioversity will monitor project progress and coordinate additional forms of technical assistance, from outside experts if necessary, in consultation with the National Project Committees.
 Bioversity will coordinate peer review of project outputs.
 It will organise communications and meetings for the Expert Guidance Committee (EGC), and provide it with regular updates and progress reports.
+The EGC includes nine members: the two lead national organisations from each country, ABS Capacity Development Initiative, the secretariats of the CBD and ITPGRFA, the African Union Commission and Bioversity International.
 Bioversity will also take responsibility for reporting to the Darwin Initiative/DFID.

-Bioversity has internal processes for managing complex multi- partner projects around the world.
+Bioversity has internal processes for managing complex multipartner projects around the world.
 The project leader can count on the support of a Programme Budget Officer, who will help manage the financial aspects of the project and develop financial reports; a Science Writer/Process Manager who will support the integration of project technical reports; and a Programme Assistant.

 The Policy Unit at Bioversity has 13 years' experience managing multimillion euro projects supporting complementary research, capacity-building and policy-development activities in multiple countries (as part of the same project).
 Most of these projects have had African country partners.